LKummer/homelab-wiki/content/tutorial/_index.md

 ---
+weight: 1
 title: Tutorial
-description: Learn how to deploy a Kubernetes cluster and run your own ad blocking DNS server.
+description: Learn how to deploy a Kubernetes cluster with ArgoCD and observability tools.
 ---